BRIEF HISTORICAL OVERVIEW:

 FACIAL REGION:

-Nose : Small and round, it is pure black in color; nevertheless brown in all brown Spitz.
+Nose : Small and round, it is pure black in color; however, brown in all brown Spitz.

-Muzzle : It is not too long, neither coarse nor pointed and well proportioned to the skull (proportion approx. 2:4).
+Muzzle : It is not too long, nor coarse nor pointed and is well proportioned in relation to the skull (proportion approx. 2:4).

-Lips : Lips do not overlap.
-They are well stretched and do not crease at the corners.
-Their pigmentation is black, however brown in all brown Spitz.
+Lips : The lips do not overlap.
+They are taut and do not form folds at the corners.
+Their pigmentation is black, although brown in all brown Spitz.

-Jaws/teeth : Normally developed, the jaws have a complete scissor bite formed by 42 teeth according to the dog's dental formula.
-The upper incisors cover the lower incisors in close contact, the teeth being set square to the jaws.
-Powerful, the fangs fit together perfectly (canines).
-In Miniature Spitz/Pomeranians, the moderate absence of premolars is accepted.
-A pincer joint is tolerated.
+Jaws/Teeth : With normal development, the jaws have a complete scissor bite with 42 teeth according to the canine dental formula.
+The upper incisors closely overlap the lower incisors, with the teeth set squarely in the jaws.
+The powerful canines fit together perfectly.
+In Pomeranians, a moderate absence of premolars is acceptable.
+A level bite is tolerated.

-Cheeks : The cheeks are delicately rounded without being protruding.
+Cheeks : The cheeks are delicately rounded without being prominent.

-EYES: Medium size, slightly almond-shaped and in a slightly oblique position, the eyes are dark in color, dark brown in all brown Spitz.
+EYES: Of medium size, slightly almond-shaped and set somewhat obliquely, the eyes are dark in color, dark brown in all brown Spitz.

-EARS : The Spitz's small ears are set high, relatively close to each other, triangular and pointed; they are always carried erect with a very rigid point.
+EARS : The Spitz's small ears are set high, relatively close together, triangular and pointed; they are always carried erect with a very stiff tip.

-NECK : Of medium length, the neck, wide at the insertion between the shoulders, has a slightly curved nape.
-Without a dewlap, it is covered with a mane-shaped collar.
+NECK : Of medium length, the neck, broad at the base between the shoulders, has a slightly arched nape.
+Without a dewlap, it is covered with a mane-like ruff.

 BODY :

-Topline : It continues after a gentle curvature in the short, horizontal back.
-The bushy tail folded over the back, part of which it covers, completes the silhouette.
+Topline : It continues after a gentle curve along the short, horizontal back.
+The bushy tail, folded over the back and partially covering it, completes the silhouette.

 Withers : The top of the withers decreases imperceptibly.